Al3x18/f1-race-room/README.md

 A Flutter project to have information on the F1 calendar, driver and team rankings and GP results at your fingertips.

+The app uses [jolpica-f1](https://github.com/jolpica/jolpica-f1) APIs to get updated information (currently the APIs are updated every week 24 hours after the race).

 ## About the App

 **The application has four main screens.**